 The businesses that “get this” consciously invest in customer retention, because they see it as the biggest revenue driver, according to KPMG.

-In this blog post we will explain why and how customer retention is essential to growing your sales, and we will also provide you with five tips and practical examples of how CRM software can help you carry out the ways to sell more to your existing customers.
+In this article, we share why and how customer retention is essential to growth, and we will also provide you with five tips and practical examples of how a CRM platform can help you carry out the ways to sell more to your existing customers.

-5. Lower costs.
-It’s going to save you a lot of money!
-According to Bain and Company, attracting new customers will cost your company 5-25 times more than keeping an existing customer; while, a mere 5% increase in customer retention can increase a company’s profitability by 75%!
+Even though it will cost your company 5-25 times more to attract customers rather than keeping an existing customer, a mere 5% increase in customer retention can increase a company’s profitability by 75%!